Ricoh GR III Review

 On its rear deck, the Ricoh GR III sports a newly-upgraded LCD monitor.
 It still has a 3.0-inch diagonal, but now has a wider 3:2 aspect ratio and a capacitive touch-screen overlay on the tempered cover glass which allows it to double as an input device.
 The total dot count has fallen a little to 1,037k-dots from 1,230 k-dots for the GR II, but since the screen's aspect ratio now matches that of the sensor, the remaining dots can be more fully-used in full-screen viewing.

-Early press materials suggest that the Ricoh GR III has only the typical PASM exposure modes found on most cameras, and forgoes the more Pentax-specific modes like TAv, which allows you to dial in both shutter speed and aperture, then have the camera balance the exposure using the sensitivity.
-But in other respects, the GR III looks to have inherited a lot more Pentaxian DNA than its predecessor.
+The Ricoh GR III has only the typical PASM exposure modes found on most cameras, and forgoes the more Pentax-specific modes like TAv, which allows you to dial in both shutter speed and aperture, then have the camera balance the exposure using the sensitivity.
+But in other respects, the GR III looks to have inherited a lot more Pentax DNA than its predecessor.

 For one thing, you can now select from an array of familiar image controls found on Pentax cameras.
 You'll also find highlight and shadow correction functions which, like their Pentax equivalents, help you avoid blown highlights and blocked-up shadows.
 The noise reduction options and new, brightness-boosting outdoor view function for the LCD are also features we've seen in recent Pentax cameras.